-And, of course, I get to experience every second of my son growing up (even those I might prefer to miss, like teething.)
+And, of course, I get to experience every second of my son growing up (even those I might prefer to miss, like teething and tantrums.)

 I’m not big on doing things purely for the applause, I’m really not… but there’s something about being married to a LEO that makes stay-at-home mom life seem particularly hum-drum.